-The greater of 30% of the monthly Adjusted Income (as defined in these policies) or 10% of the monthly Annual Income (as defined in these policies), but never less than the Minimum
+The greater of 30% of the monthly Adjusted Income (as defined in these policies) or 10% of the monthly Annual Income (as defined in these policies), but never less than the Minimum Rent.
+If the Resident pays utilities directly to the utility supplier, the amount of the Utility Allowance is deducted from the TTP.
+24 CFR §5.6 See definition for Tenant Rent

-- 81. Unearned income means any annual income, as calculated under § 5.609 that is not earned income. - 82.
+- 76. Unearned income means any annual income, as calculated under § 5.609 that is not earned income. - 77.
 Uniform Federal Accessibility Standards Standards for the design, construction, and alteration of publicly owned residential structures to insure that physically disabled persons will have ready access to and use of such structures.
 The standards are set forth in Appendix A to 24 CFR Part 40.
-See cross reference to UFAS in 504 regulations, 24 CFR § 8.32 (a). - 83.
+See cross reference to UFAS in 504 regulations, 24 CFR § 8.32 (a). - 78.
 Utilities Utilities means water, electricity, gas, other heating, refrigeration and cooking fuels, trash collection, and sewerage services.
-Telephone service and cable TV are not included as utilities 24 CFR § 965.473 - 84.
+Telephone service and cable TV are not included as utilities 24 CFR § 965.473 - 79.
 Utility Allowance At properties with tenant-paid utilities, this is a dollar amount established in accordance with HUD regulations (24 CFR § 965) for utilities paid directly to the utility supplier by residents.
 It is adequate to include reasonable consumption for major equipment such as heat, water heating and appliances, but does not include air conditioning in family developments.
-The amount of the utility allowance is subtracted from each resident's Total Tenant Payment to determine Tenant Rent. - 85.
+The amount of the utility allowance is subtracted from each resident's Total Tenant Payment to determine Tenant Rent. - 80.
 Utility Reimbursement At properties with tenant-paid utilities, amounts paid to families or utility providers when the families' Total Tenant Payment is less than the Utility Allowance for tenant-paid utilities.